happn-app/github-actions/slack/release-start/README.md

 | `icon_emoji` | String | Optional | Customize an avatar by using an emoji.
 Remember to authorize `chat:write.customize scope`. |
 | `icon_url` | String | Optional | Customize bot avatar by providing avatar URL.
 Remember to authorize `chat:write.customize scope`. |

-## Limitations

-Action has dozens of known limitations:

-- This action MUST be only used in pipelines where the tag is created (utilized to create link to release details).

 ## Contributing

 When you have made some changes to this action, you MUST provide a transpiled JavaScript file.
 For